christiancannata/agrispesa/wp-content/plugins/wp-sort-order/readme.txt

 `

 == Changelog ==
+= 1.3.4 =
+* Fix: When enabling the order of the posts, it does not allow me to create new ones and the only way to create new ones was duplicating a previous post.
+[Thanks to Carlos][30/10/2024]
 = 1.3.3 =
 * Fix: PHP Notice:  Function is_home was called incorrectly.
 [Thanks to @goose1984 / Cotton Jamie][21/05/2024]
 = 1.3.2 =